Definition of Current Account vs Capital Account

 Overview

 Globalization of world economies has helped countries widen their trade, investments, and Risk.
-World economies have become interconnected, wherein the growth/decline of a country affects another.
-In order to gauge the performance of the trade and investments, Central banks maintain a double-entry bookkeeping system termed as ‘Balance of payments.
-A balance of payments (BOP) can be typically summarized as a record of economic transactions of any country with the rest of the world for a particular period of time.
-BOP represents the exports and imports of a country with its trading partners, wherein a country whose exports exceed its imports is categorized as ‘Balance of payment surplus’.
+World economies have become interconnected, wherein the growth/decline of one country affects another.
+Central banks use a double-entry bookkeeping system called the balance of payments to monitor trade and investment performance.
+The balance of payments (BOP) typically summarizes the economic transactions of any country with the rest of the world for a particular period of time.
+BOP represents the exports and imports of a country with its trading partners, wherein a country whose exports exceed its imports is categorized as a ‘Balance of payment surplus’.
 On the other hand, a country that imports more than it exports is said to be in deficit.
 BOP gives an accurate picture of a country’s macroeconomic conditions and its long-term growth prospects.

 The main components of the Current account are:

-- Merchandise trade: It consists of all manufactured goods, and commodities that are bought from or sold to other countries.
+- Merchandise trade comprises all manufactured goods and commodities bought from or sold to other countries.

-- Services: Services consist of all the invisible services that a country provides to or receives from other countries.
+- Services consist of all the invisible services a country provides or receives from other countries.
 It mainly includes Tourism, Transportation, Engineering, Management consulting, Accounting, and legal services.

-- Income receipts: It consists of all the income that is derived from the ownership of assets in foreign countries, such as Dividends and interest payments.
+- Income receipts consist of all the income derived from the ownership of assets in foreign countries, such as Dividends and interest payments.

-- Unilateral transfers: It represents the transfer of money such as worker remittances from abroad to their home country.
+- Unilateral transfers represent the transfer of money, such as worker remittances from abroad to their home country.

 The main components of the Capital account are:

-- Foreign direct investment (FDI): The investment made by foreign entities in domestic businesses, in a form of joint ventures is known as foreign direct investment.
-Every country follows stringent processes to regulate the FDI’s in order to ensure proper control and profitability for domestic entities.
+- Foreign direct investment (FDI): The investment made by foreign entities in domestic businesses in joint ventures is known as foreign direct investment.
+Every country follows stringent processes to regulate the FDI, ensuring proper control and profitability for domestic entities.

 Below is the top 6 difference between Current Account vs Capital Account